-Written communication skills may be crucial for you too, for instance, if you have an administrative job where you're drafting memos, emailing clients, or using social media.
-But if you’re not very good at these tasks, you're likely to create a bad impression.
-And if you aren't clearly getting the message across with your writing, your chances for promotions, raises and bonuses may be harmed.
+Written communication skills can be useful, even crucial, for career success.
+If you're good at business writing, you're more likely to create a good impression.
+But if you aren't getting the message across clearly with your words, your chances for getting jobs, promotions, raises and bonuses may be harmed.

-If writing abilities are a weakness, the time to improve is now.
-Here are five easy steps that can make a real difference in developing effective written communication skills:
+To get you started, here are five steps that can make a real difference in developing effective written communication skills:

 2. Sort it out

 Make sure you have a game plan in place.
 What is the main message you want to get across?
-What do people need to know to support your goal?
-It’s helpful to write down all your key points in advance, so you don’t forget any.
+It’s helpful to handwrite all the key points you want to make in advance so you don’t forget any.
 Also create a brief outline of what you’d like to cover in a logical order.
 This step can be particularly useful for larger documents that need to address many issues.

-Professionals with strong written communication skills know that it’s critical to get to the point immediately with any message, or you may lose your audience.
-Between emails, texts, the Internet, memos and reports, people are on information overload today, and they won’t wade through long-winded materials.
+Professionals with strong written communication skills know it’s critical to get to the point immediately with any message or you may lose your audience.
+Between emails, texts, the web, memos and reports, people are on information overload — and they won’t wade through overly long messages.

 The KISS (Keep It Simple, Stupid) philosophy is a good one to follow.
-Include summaries at the beginning of big reports, and use bullets or numbers to separate points (just look at what I’ve done with this blog).
+Include summaries at the beginning of big reports, and use bullets or numbers to separate individual points (like we've done with this blog post).
 Also avoid using acronyms or industry jargon.
-You may know that the IAAP is a big association for administrative professionals, but your audience may look at IAAP, think “huh?” and get confused or annoyed.
-Worse yet, they may move on to another pressing task missing your message altogether.
+Use too many confusing or annoying abbreviations and your audience may move on to another pressing task, missing your message altogether.

 4. Stay professional

 As you try to improve your written communication skills, take everything you write seriously, steering clear of any controversial or sensitive subjects.
-This can be easier said than done, I know.
+This can be easier said than done.
 Seriously, who doesn’t want to joke around with coworkers in emails about a ridiculous new company policy?
 You never know when your email or other message could be forwarded, though.
-When in doubt, think about whether you’re comfortable with your boss reading what you’ve said.
+When in doubt, think about whether you’re comfortable with the entire company — including your boss — reading what you’ve written.

 Subscribe to the Robert Half newsletter for free articles and resources to help you succeed in your career — all sent directly to your inbox.